Crazy, Stupid, Love

-Crazy, Stupid, Love is a 2011 American romantic comedy film directed by Glenn Ficarra and John Requa, written by Dan Fogelman and starring Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, Marisa Tomei and Kevin Bacon.
-It follows multiple characters in interconnected stories of love.
+Crazy, Stupid, Love. is a 2011 American romantic comedy film directed by Glenn Ficarra and John Requa, written by Dan Fogelman and starring Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, John Carroll Lynch, Marisa Tomei and Kevin Bacon.

+The film follows a series of interconnected love stories centered on Cal Weaver (Carrell), a recently separated man who learns how to be more romantic and charm women.

 The film was released in the United States by Warner Bros.
-Pictures on July 29, 2011, grossing over $142 million against its $50 million budget and was well-received by critics.
+Pictures on July 29, 2011, grossing $145 million against its $50 million budget and was well received by critics.
 Gosling was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.